larsniklasson/image-app/README.md

 Imagine that we are constructing a system that lets millions of users upload images of all sizes and formats, and that these images will be resized to three standard resolutions and made available to the world.
 The system needs to respond quickly to the uploading user, notify the user of when resizes are complete and finally serve the images to users around the world with the lowest possible latency.
 Ideally we'd like to keep costs down as well.

-Make a proposal for the high-level design of such a system?
+Make a proposal for the high-level design of such a system.
 What components would you choose?
 What trade-offs would you need to make?

 For this task you are free to present your solution in any way you wish: on paper, in a digital document or drawn on a whiteboard.
 We will discuss it when we meet.